t-shoemaker/2024_dtl_lm-interpretability/chapters/04_ngram-models.md

 $$

 The sum of all self-entropy values is the **entropy** $H$, an overall measure of uncertainty in our token frequencies.
+It is the **weighted average** of the number of bits required to encode some data.

 $$
 H = \Sigma_{w} P(w) \cdot I(w)
 $$

+Why not take the average of $I$?
+Look at the skew in tokens frequency.
+Certain tokens make disproportionate contributions to the overall distribution of values in our data, which a raw average would not reflect.

 In code, that looks like the following: